Daddy-Long-Legs (novel)

 Daddy-Long-Legs is a 1912 epistolary novel by the American writer Jean Webster.
 It follows the protagonist, Jerusha "Judy" Abbott, as she leaves an orphanage and is sent to college by a benefactor whom she has never seen.
-The novel was initially serialized in the April–September 1912 issues of the Ladies' Home Journal, and first published in book form by The Century Company in October 1912.
+The novel was initially serialized in the April–September 1912 issues of the Ladies' Home Journal, and first published in book form by The Century Company on September 28, 1912.